tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 ### Decoding layer
 Decoding layer consists of transposed convolutional networks, which can be built with
-1. bilinear upsampling.
+1. Bilinear Upsampling
-2. Skip Connection.
+2. Skip Connection
-3. Convolution network.
+3. Convolution network

 ![DecodingLayer](docs/misc/decon-3.png)